How CO2IN works to reduce emissions?

 2. The EU and the Emissions Trading System

 In 2005, the EU implemented an emission allowance system as part of its efforts to decrease greenhouse gas emissions.
+Companies operating in the sectors with the biggest climate impact must measure their emissions and surrender the number of allowances corresponding to their actual emissions once a year.
 Under this system, one allowance equates to one metric ton of greenhouse gases.

 3. Reducing the number of emission allowances